 In recent years, Saudi Arabia has embarked on massive investments in various sports, including soccer, Formula One, boxing, tennis, and golf.
 Critics have accused the nation of “sportswashing” to divert attention from human rights concerns.

-However, Emenalo refuted these claims, stating, “… I’ve not seen a clear indication that this is anything but wanting to have one of the best leagues in the world to provide quality entertainment and leadership examples to the people of Saudi Arabia.”
+However, Emenalo denied these allegations, asserting, “… I haven’t observed any clear evidence suggesting otherwise than aiming to establish one of the world’s best leagues to offer quality entertainment and serve as a leadership model for the people of Saudi Arabia.”